srobotta/moodle-tools/README.md

 ## moodle-rsync.sh

-I use this script to synchronize my plugin development from a sepatate folder where the repo is checked out, with my moodle installation where I actually do the development and test my changes.
+I use this script to synchronize my plugin development from a separate folder where the repo is checked out, with my moodle installation where I actually do the development and test my changes.

+## release-plugin.sh

+This script can be used to create releases automatically on moodle.org and github.com using the APIs of these sites.
+You must have personal access tokens before the releases can be published.

 ## update_branches.sh